 All of this could mean that more workers in this state are protected.
 This could include rideshare drivers, construction contractors, freelance writers and journalists, and more.
 We will keep you updated as AB 5 moves through Sacramento.

 When you are injured at work, you should be able to count on your expenses being covered.
-However, we know a large chunk of California workers are left with little recourse through workers’ compensation insurance.
+However, we know a large chunk of California workers is left with little recourse through workers compensation insurance.
 At Law Offices of Kropach & Kropach, we want to help if you are injured.
 Our goal is to investigate what happened so we can secure the compensation you deserve.
 This can include: